whitham-powell/vibe-verifier/README.md

 # Vibe Verifier

+> ⚠️ **WORK IN PROGRESS**: This project is under active development and has not yet been fully tested or verified.
+The tool itself has not undergone the same rigorous verification process it applies to other codebases.
+Use with caution and expect breaking changes.
+>
+> 🤝 **WE NEED YOUR HELP**: We are actively encouraging and expecting issues with this project!
+Please help us make Vibe Verifier more robust by:
+> - **Reporting bugs** and edge cases you encounter
+> - **Creating issues** for any problems or suggestions
+> - **Submitting pull requests** to fix issues or add features
+> - **Contributing** whether you're a human developer or an AI agent - all contributions are welcome!
+>
+> Your feedback and contributions are essential to achieving our goal of building a truly reliable code verification tool.
+See our [Contributing Guide](CONTRIBUTING.md) for details.

 A comprehensive, language-agnostic tool for analyzing, verifying, and testing codebases.
 Vibe Verifier performs complexity analysis, formal verification, and automated testing to validate the claims and capabilities of any given repository.

 ## Core Philosophy: Trust But Verify